 But it wasn't until later, after being introduced to the wine growing regions of the Sierra Foothills and Amador County, that Kevin began to develop a deeper connection to wine.
 It wasn't just the wines being produced there that Kevin fell in love with, it was the whole viticultural ethos.
 It was commonplace for the same person who grew the grapes and made the wine to be pouring the wine in the tasting room.
 For Kevin, this was a wine culture based more on accessibility than exclusivity.
 Living in Napa and Sonoma, Kevin always had a connection to the product, but never to the process.
 Amador County bridged that gap.
 And once he was on the other side, there was no going back.

-One day, Kevin approached a well known winemaker, Rusty Folena and offered to work for free during his days off.
-Rusty told Kevin to take a seat at an old picnic bench just outside the cellar.
-They spoke for a few minutes.
+One day, Kevin approached a well known winemaker by the name of Rusty Folena.
+And he offered to work for free during his days off.
+Rusty shrugged Kevin off initially.
+But Kevin remained persistent and finally Rusty in a somewhat annoyed tone, told Kevin to go take a seat at an old picnic bench just outside the cellar.
+Rusty and his assistant winemaker sat down and spoke with Kevin for a few minutes.
 Then, Rusty got up and came back moments later with two thick textbooks, "Wine - Microbiology and Biotechnology" and "Methods For Analysis of Musts and Wines".
-He plopped both books down in front of Kevin and said, "That's Winemaking.
+He plopped both books down in front of Kevin and said… "That's Winemaking.
 If you're still interested, you can come in on Wednesdays".